snavarropino/dbEnumerator/README.md

         dotnet add package dbEnumerator

-    Both commands will download and install all required dependencies (Entity Framework Core).
+    Both commands will download and install all required dependencies (Entity Framework Core and Sql Server provider).

 - Create an enum type and an entity for the catalogue table based on the previous enum type